By Maria Geokezas, VP of Client Services at Heinz Marketing

 - Make it safe to fail.
 Marketing is fraught with risk.
 In order to continually drive results and revenue, your marketing efforts have to be fresh and new.
 And for some people, this isn’t a comfortable space in which to operate.
 Give your people some guardrails, check in with them often, praise publicly and critique privately.
 At the end of a new task or project, conduct a private post-mortem to discuss what went well and what could have worked better.
 Together, develop some specific actions your team member can take next time to improve.

 As a people manager, if you are doing things right, you are also making your job harder.
 Success for a people manager ranges from watching a junior team member nail a client presentation or master a new task, to promoting them to a new role, or even, saying good-bye and wishing them well as they embark on a new job somewhere else.
 In any case, you are continually teaching new skills, coaching and role-modeling new behaviors so that your people and your company succeeds.

 Do you manage marketers?
+Do you lead projects and cross-functional team members?
 If so, what have you found to be effective?
-How do you measure your success at managing people?